Jeju Olle Trail: Route 01 to Route 10-1

-Jeju Island has South Korea's highest mountain—Hallasan Mountain at 1,950 m—and its lowest-lying inhabited island, Gapado.
-Of all the hiking trails of the Jeju Olle Trail, Gapado is known to be the easiest since it is almost completely flat.
-It is small enough that a leisurely two-hour stroll will suffice.
+Jeju Island has South Korea's highest mountain—Hallasan, at 1,950 m—and its lowest-lying inhabited island, Gapado.
+Of all the sections of the Jeju Olle Trail, Gapado is known to be the easiest, since it is almost completely flat.
+It can be completed in two hours at a leisurely pace.
 A short ferry ride from Moseulpo Port is required.